Mobile First Website Design

 Smart phones and tablets have become many user's personal pocket computer and as a result, they are using this device everywhere and for everything.

 The average user is on these devices on an average of 3.7 hours per day (except kids).
 This is more that TV, radio, newspapers or even desk top computers.
 As a result, this trend greatly influences how the mobile user evaluate a companies' website; or how they interact with a company; or how they make the purchasing decisions.
 If your site is slow or doesn't display correctly, you've just lost a sale.
+You need to implement a mobile first web design.

 "Today, many executives underestimate these mobile trends, even though these trends for mobile speed can be huge, game-changing opportunities for most businesses." -- Larry Becker"

-Mobile First Design Services
+Mobile Friendly Design Services

 With the deployment of the Google Speed Update, the need for speed in webpage loading on mobile devices is mandatory.
 If your site loads slowly (longer than 4 seconds) then you will not rank in the Google Mobile Index.
 You need your site updated to a mobile first, design concept.